-Prices and availability effective April 1, 2018 and subject to change without notice.
+Pricing and availability effective April 1, 2018 thru Sept 30th, 2018 and subject to change without notice.

-Our queens are marked.
-Limit 10 queens per order.
+Marking included free of charge for quantities of 10 or less.
+If marking is selected for quantities of 11 or more, a fee of $1.50 per queen will be applied.
 Shipping charges will be applied to each order regardless of requested ship date.
 Please call us at (877) 865-0298 for larger quantities or custom cages.

 Queen Ordering Information